Top Articles

 And soon we’ll lose Terella.

 For a long time, many of us probably assumed these places and events would always be there.
-But when you start putting it all together, you realise how much they shaped our identity and the way we experienced music as a community.
+It’s only now, when they’re gone, that you realise just how much they shaped our identity and the way we experienced music as a community.

 At the same time, the pressures around live music keep building.
 Fuel prices are rising.
 Cost-of-living pressures remain.
 Touring is harder.
 Running venues is tough.
 Going out is expensive.
-And no one really knows what happens next with flights and travel.
+And no one really knows what will happen next with flights and travel.

 Why local music matters